Home » Business Email Etiquette Articles » Business Email Informality and Mistakes in Judgment

 • You send comments inadvertently to the wrong person, are overly informal, or are improper.
 When you discover your mistake, immediately apologize—not necessarily by email.
 Only you know the magnitude of your error.
 If necessary, have the intestinal fortitude to apologize in person.
 When that is not possible, pick up your phone.

-• When a contact asks to be removed from your list that they didn’t ask to be on in the first place, promptly, kindly, and professionally honor their request, including an apology for any inconvenience; only this approach contributes to salvaging the relationship.
+• When a contact asks to be removed from your list that they didn’t ask to be on, promptly, kindly, and professionally honor their request, including an apology for any inconvenience; only this approach contributes to salvaging the relationship.

 • You send to everyone you know in the To field, exposing your contacts to strangers.
 There is no excuse for this breach of privacy.
 Let your connections know you have seen the light and will never do such a thing again.